 As in our examples, there are props with two choices that will have odds on both sides.
 There are also multiple-choice props, such as the player to score the first touchdown in an NFL game, which will have odds for all possible selections.

 Live betting at Arizona sportsbooks

-While sports betting isn’t live in Arizona just yet, we fully expect the range of options to resemble what we’ve seen in other legal states.
-That includes live betting, which has evolved into one of the most popular ways to wager at online sportsbook apps.
+Live betting, which has evolved into one of the most popular ways to wager at online sportsbook apps.

-Live betting refers to wagers you can place in real time after the action has gotten underway.
+Live betting refers to wagers you can place in real-time after the action has gotten underway.
 Also known as in-game betting, it’s a fast-moving market.
 The exact offerings and odds will vary based on what’s going on, but here are some examples of what you’ll see.